-Furthermore, our results imply that a hot dust ($T_{\text{d}}\sim 1000$ K) component in a central sub-pc region can exist the near-IR source, we expect to be observed by molecular CO absorption lines in ultra-bright infrared galaxies (e.g. \citealt{2018ApJ...852...83B,2021ApJ...921..141O,2022ApJ...928..184B}) and Seyfert galaxies (\citealt{2021ApJ...915...89U,2022ApJ...934...25M}).
+Furthermore, our results imply that a hot dust ($T_{\text{d}}\sim 1000$ K) component in a central sub-parsec region can exist in the near-IR source, we expect to be observed by molecular CO absorption lines in ultra-luminous infrared galaxies (e.g. \citealt{2018ApJ...852...83B,2022ApJ...928..184B,2021ApJ...921..141O}) and Seyfert galaxies (\citealt{2021ApJ...915...89U,2022ApJ...934...25M}).

 In this paper, we investigated a case for Seyfert-like AGN with an SMBH of $10^7 M_{\odot}$.
 For more massive BHs, the outflow structures may change, as \citealt{2015ApJ...812...82W} suggested, in which the radiation-driven outflows on a scale for various parameters (e.g., the Eddington ratio and SMBH mass) are investigated.
 They found that the opening angle of the outflow tends to be larger for a larger Eddington ratio.
-This should also be the case for the sub-pc scale outflows.
-However, we expect that the size of the dust-sublimation region may affect the launching of the sub-pc scale outflows.
+This should also be the case for the sub-parsec scale outflows.
+However, we expect that the size of the dust-sublimation region may affect the launching of the sub-parsec scale outflows.
 In subsequent papers, we will investigate how outflows change depending on the Eddington ratio, SMBH mass, and SEDs.

 The inflow-induced outflow presented in this paper is suitable for standard accretion disk assuming anisotropy of the central radiation field.
-The SED of the central source varies with surface density and accretion rate \citep[see e.g.,][]{1995ApJ...438L..37A}.
+The SED of the central source varies with surface density and accretion rate \citep[see, e.g.,][]{1995ApJ...438L..37A}.
 Therefore, the outflow structure may depend on the accretion disk model and AGN type.
 This remains an issue for future work.